Check ipmi-sensor¶

 States¶

-- UNKNOWN on
+- UNKNOWN if

 Perfdata / Metrics¶